rs2pydev/misc_py_topics/README.md

-A collection of Pythonic topics (as `.py` scripts or `.ipynb` notebooks) that I have found interesting.
+### Miscellaneous topics on core Python programming, data science, machine learning and deep learning, as `.py` scripts or `.ipynb` notebooks.